-At Transform Consulting Group, we make it a priority to stay current with the latest research and trends across our client’s sectors.
+At Transform Consulting Group, we make it a priority to stay current with the latest research and trends across our clients’ sectors.
 For example, we wrote in a previous blog about a new practice where programs are using a two-generational approach, which looks to achieve greater impact through services that support both children and adults.
-Many times, those program models are based on research that supports its success.
+Many times, those program models are based on research that support their success.
 In this blog, we spotlight an innovative study that is being used in many sectors: the Adverse Childhood Experiences (ACEs) Study.

 What is the ACEs Study?